Meet Your Faculty and Directors

 Suzanne brings over 20 years teaching experience that spans from 6th grade to post-secondary education and in diverse settings.
 She teaches courses in both the Higher Education and Leadership Studies and Doctoral Completion concentrations and she serves as the writing specialist in the program, providing direct consultation and academic writing programming.
 Suzanne’s research interests focus on gender inclusive leadership, ethical leadership, and ethical leadership development.
 She earned Ed.D. from Edgewood College.

-Drew Silver, Clinical and Advising Coordinator, received her bachelor's degree from Mount Holyoke College in Biology and Italian, her master's degree from the University of Florida in Botany Teaching with a certificate in environmental education, and is writing her PhD dissertation at UW-Madison on anti-racist science teacher education, where she also served as a student teacher supervisor and program coordinator.
+Drew Silver, Coordinator of the ACE program and Clinical and Advising Coordinator, received her bachelor's degree from the University of Florida in Botany Teaching with a certificate in environmental education, and is writing her PhD dissertation at UW-Madison on anti-racist science teacher education, where she also served as a student teacher supervisor and program coordinator.
 Before coming to Wisconsin, Drew worked in science teacher professional development at the University of Florida and was a high school math and science teacher for students with nonverbal learning disabilities in Connecticut.
 She focuses on equity and social justice in her work with teachers, particularly in decentering whiteness in teacher education programs.